Autumn 2023 - Year 5 - 6 Parent Information

 Exit 3.10pm – via Tesco gate.
 Year 3 – collect from playground Year 4 – children with written authority (speak to office) can go out the gate without an adult.
 Without this authority, they must be collected from the playground.

 Please continue to contact the school by email or telephone in the first instance.
 Rest assured, teaching staff get back to you as soon as possible.
 Of course, sometimes staff are available to have a quick chat with you on the playground too.

 Equipment and items brought in

-Physical contact with items is still to be minimised though, increasingly, we are using more teaching resources.
-Children need not bring in their own equipment for class.
-We will provide this.
 They should still remember their lunch, healthy snack, coat, hat and/or sun cream.
-Most children have a locker to keep these in.
+Most children will have a locker to keep these in.
 Water in bottles are kept in class.

-Classes still have a lining up order based on who they sit next to in class.
+Classes will still have a lining up order when moving around school.

-The curriculum details for the term are attached.
+The curriculum details for the first term are provided here.

 Staff will be checking these are healthy in line with school policy.

 To be eaten sitting around class tables in the junior hall.